Nae’s Tips for a Kid-Friendly Christmas Visit

 Beef Brisket with Texas-Style BBQ Sauce Recipe

 This is the ultimate cut for all of you pit masters out there!
 Start with our BBQ Dry Rub, then smoke the brisket and finish it “low and slow” in the oven.
-Top your delicious brisket sandwich or plate with our simple Texas-Style BBQ Sauce and enjoy with your favorite sides.
+Top your mouthwatering brisket sandwich or plate with our simple Texas-style BBQ Sauce and enjoy with your favorite sides.

 Wine Pairing Suggestion: Beef brisket pairs beautifully with rich red wines like our Biltmore Estate® The Hunt Red Blend or Biltmore Estate® Limited Release Tempranillo.